chinyereunamba/biabook/README.md

-# BookMe - Simple Appointment Booking
+# BiaBook - Simple Appointment Booking

-BookMe is an appointment booking platform designed for service businesses like salons, tutors, clinics, photographers, trainers, and spas.
+BiaBook is an appointment booking platform designed for service businesses like salons, tutors, clinics, photographers, trainers, and spas.
 The platform allows customers to book appointments in 60 seconds without creating accounts and provides WhatsApp notifications for business owners.

 ## Features